CowDogMoo/warpgate/pkg/registry/README.md

 ```

 ValidateToken checks the validity of a GitHub access token by making
 a GET request to the GitHub API.
+If no token is provided as an argument,
+it checks for a GITHUB_TOKEN environment variable and uses that.
-It sets the Authorization header with
-the token and examines the response status code.
+It sets the Authorization header with the token and examines the response status code.

 **Parameters:**

 token: The GitHub access token to validate.
+If empty, the function will
+check for a GITHUB_TOKEN environment variable.

 **Returns:**

 error: An error if the token is invalid, or if any issue occurs during
-the request or reading the response.
+the request or reading the response, or if no token is provided and
+the GITHUB_TOKEN environment variable is not set.

 ---